 Need the answer to a specific plant query?
 Book a 1-to-1 video call with Joe Bagley, the website's friendly author, to overcome and address your niggling problem!
 Available on iMessage, WhatsApp, Facebook Messenger & more.

 A few hours of direct sunlight per day is mandatory for quality growth.
 Darker locations shouldn't be considered unless wholly necessary due to the heightened chance of over-watering related diseases such as Phytophthora root rot.
-The ideal area within a household is in a semi-heated conservatory or within three metres of a window.
+The ideal area within a household is in a semi-shaded conservatory or within three metres of a window.

 Once half of the soil dries out, give the plant a good drench, reducing this further during the autumn and winter to replicate its dormancy period.
 Using rainwater is best, but if tap water is the only option, be sure to allow it to stand for at least 24hrs to eliminate the high levels of fluoride.
 Under-watering symptoms include pale or yellow leaves, stunted growth and gradual decline - these are quite rare due to the genus' ability to endure extended periods of droughts.
 Over-watering can cause root rot, yellowing leaves and a mushy stem; although this is more common with those grown in darker locations, this could happen at any given time if it's allowed to sit in soggy soil.